-As you may recall, we advised shareholders last year that we purchase 28,291 square feet of commercial space in March 2020 in a new, under-construction building, Trade Intercontinental, for our new head office.
-We are pleased to update you that construction is moving along very well and we have been advised by the developer that they remain on track for handover in July 2023 as planned.
+We advised shareholders earlier that we purchase 28,291 square feet of commercial space in March 2020 in a new, under-construction building, Trade Intercontinental, for our new head office.
+Although construction is moving along well, we have been advised by the developer that, due to COVID-19 related supply chain challenges, handover may be delayed until July 2024.
 As our business has grown considerably over the past decade, so has our team and also, understandably, the need for additional office space.
 In our existing rented head office location, due to spatial limitations, we have small office units on seven different floors; having a large office space that we can customize, from day one, to promote efficiency and collaboration, is indeed quite exciting.

-In November 2021, we announced significant construction and development plans, including the commencement of development (filling, piling, building of boundary wall, main gate, etc) of the newly purchased large parcel of land adjacent to our existing Lolati factory.
-In addition, we approved the construction of an extension building adjacent to our existing snacks and carton facility within our Kutubpur factory, to increase our footprint at this campus by 73,000 square feet.
-We also announced plans to import, install and commission a cupcake production line with an annual estimated production capacity of 79.00 million plain and filled cupcakes, at a total estimated cost of Tk.
-64.90 million and to be commissioned at our Lolati factory premises.
+In November 2021, we announced the commencement of development (filling, piling, building of boundary wall, main gate, etc) of the newly purchased large parcel of land adjacent to our existing Lolati factory at a total estimated cost of Tk.
+90.00 million.
+Additionally, we approved the construction of an extension building adjacent to our existing snacks and carton facility within our Kutubpur factory, to increase our footprint at this campus by 73,000 square feet, at a total estimated first phase cost of Tk.
+85.00 million.

+In November 2021, we also announced plans to import, install and commission a cupcake production line with an annual estimated production capacity of 79.00 million plain and filled cupcakes, at a total estimated cost of Tk.
+64.90 million.
+This machinery has been installed and is undergoing trial production, with expected commercial operation expected in early 2023.